5 steps to avoid your company data breaches

 Step 4: Data Disposal

 Implement a ‘shred all’ policy so staff aren’t confused as to what is confidential material eliminating the risk of human error.
+Secure shredding practices are important to dispose of outdated paper records.
 Information should be wiped from all electronic devices before destruction, which should then be stored and locked away while awaiting secure disposal.
 Engage trusted data destruction companies for the highest discreet.

 Step 5: Encryption and Password Protection